 Please note that SDP has to set up these codes on your behalf, and the only way to receive tax credits for the FFCRA paid sick leave is to use the codes set up by SDP.
 Any other codes used will not trigger a tax credit.

-To request your new paid sick leave code setup, please complete the “FFCRA Leave Code Request Form” in the “Downloads” section of our COVID-19 Business Resource Hub and email it to [email protected] Keep in mind that you must submit these requests 3 business days prior to the processing deadline for the payroll you would like the codes to take effect in.
+To request your new paid sick leave code setup, please complete the “FFCRA Leave Code Request Form” in the “Downloads” section of our COVID-19 Business Resource Hub and email it to [email protected] You must submit these requests 3 business days prior to the processing deadline for the payroll you would like the codes to take effect in.

 After this, SDP will automatically reduce your next federal tax deposit by the amount paid to employees through these codes.